dskibinski-7/ANPR/README.md

 </p>

 ### Further work
 Further works are related to the Master thesis and will be based on comparing different methods of licence plate detection and recognition.
-The objective is to create a system capable of processing video.
+The objective is to create a system capable of processing video. <br />
+#TODO
+- [x] Describe dataset
+- [ ] Describe results